sitepress/markdown-rails/README.md

 # Restart the server to see changes made to this file.

 # Setup markdown stacks to work with different template handler in Rails.
-Markdown::Rails.handle :md do
+MarkdownRails.handle :md do
   ApplicationMarkdown.new
 end

-Markdown::Rails.handle :markerb, with: Markdown::Rails::Handler::Erb do
+MarkdownRails.handle :markerb, with: MarkdownRails::Handler::Erb do
   ApplicationMarkdown.new
 end
 ```